Skip to main content

 For your information

-1. Create StorageClass Or use an existing StorageClass.
+1. Create a StorageClass or use an existing StorageClass.

 3. Create a sub with a persistent volume.

-The PersistentVolume object is used to create a PersistentVolume StorageClass.
+The StorageClass object is used to create a PersistentVolume.
 StorageClass allows you to pre-describe the configuration of persistent volumes that will be needed in the cluster operation.

-At cluster creation will automatically create one StorageClass with a fast network disk in the pool where the cluster node group is located.
+When a cluster is created, a single StorageClass will be automatically created with a fast network disk in the pool where the cluster node group is located.

 1. Create a yaml file with a manifest for the StorageClass object.